Late submission of coursework

 for submission, and to organise your work around that.

 If you have difficulty in managing your workload, you can seek advice from a

-number of sources, including the advising support system in your department, the
+number of sources, including the advising support system in your department,

-Advice Centre and Student Support.
+SU Advice and

 You should note that submitting a false claim or false documentation is a

 serious matter and would be regarded as an attempt to gain unfair advantage.

 This would be an academic offence and would be dealt with under the Academic